Projects

 An innovative water-saving solution for the home.

-This was a joint project with two fellow Computer Science students in 2018/19 for the Teen Tech competition.
-It is a small STEM project that uses Raspberry Pis to track and reduce household water usage, by installing flow metres at water outlets that sync with a central hub and online dashboard.
-While fairly bare-bones, this project proved useful in teaching me how to integrate hardware and software systems.
+This was a joint project with two fellow Computer Science students in 2018/19 for the TeenTech competition.
+It is a small STEM project that uses Raspberry Pis to track and reduce household water usage, through the use of low-power flow meters at water outlets - all of which sync with a central hub and online dashboard.
+While fairly bare-bones, this project proved useful in teaching me how to integrate hardware and software systems; and allowed me to develop vital understanding that I went on to use in later endeavours.

 GCSE/A Level Computer Science